cozybearca/django-client-framework-docs/docs/html/_sources/client-refs/RelatedCollectionManager.rst.txt

 ==============================

 A generic class where ``T`` and ``P`` are constrained by `Model`_.
-This class provides the ability access and modify object relations, for example, two object related by a foreign key column.
+This class provides the ability access and modify many-to-one or many-to-many object relations.

 Constructor
 -----------